suncoast-devs/handbook/lessons/react-intro/lecture.md

 # Conclusion

 - We now have an application that allows us to add more articles to this listing.
-- If we add new data to our `JSON` file and reload the application it _reacts_ to the new data by rendering more information.
+- If we add new data to our `JSON` file and reload the application, it _reacts_ to the new data by rendering more information.